Bad Influence!: Format

-In Series 1, a spin-off Bad Influence! magazine was launched by Europress and promoted on the show, however only two editions were ever published.
+In Series 1, a spin-off Bad Influence! magazine was launched by Europress and promoted on the show; however, only two editions were ever published.

 In Series 2, as part of a report, Violet Berlin was included as a character in the Mega Drive game Micro Machines 2.
 She was also included in another video game in Series 4.

 In Series 3, the show experienced a revamp.
 The virtual reality title sequence and credits, which by the end of Series 2 had begun to look somewhat dated, were replaced by a new, industrial-style title sequence, influenced by the mega-flop beat-em-up Rise of the Robots.
 There was also a remixed, industrial-style theme tune and a slightly more anarchic feel to the show, suggesting it was now targeting a slightly older teen audience.
 This demographic refocusing was in tune with gaming trends which were moving more towards older teens and younger adults, yet at odds with CITV viewer trends which showed that CITV audiences were actually getting younger.
 Also in Series 3, the Datablast section only appeared once, at the end of the series, which would prove to be its final appearance.
 Also making their final appearance were Z Wright and Nam Rood.

 In Series 4, the final series, Z Wright had been replaced by Violet Berlin presenting global reports (rather than solely US reports) and she was also granted her own slot, called Virtual Violet.
 Back in the studio, Crane was now joined by new co-presenter Sonya Saul.
 Nam Rood and the Datablast had both been discarded.
 In the final edition, Berlin, Crane and Saul all presented together in the studio, the only time this ever occurred.

-Shortly after the 4th series ended, a report on the now defunct television information service Teletext reported that plans were afoot to remarket Bad Influence! at a younger audience if it were to get a Series 5.
-However these plans were never implemented, most likely because gamers were getting older whilst CITV's audience was getting younger, and so would have had little appeal to CITV's increasingly younger audience.
+Shortly after the fourth series ended, a report on the now defunct television information service Teletext reported that plans were afoot to remarket Bad Influence! at a younger audience if it were to get a Series 5.
+However, these plans were never implemented, most likely because gamers were getting older, whilst CITV's audience was getting younger, and so would have had little appeal to CITV's increasingly younger audience.
 Subsequently, a fifth series was not commissioned and the show was axed.

 Transmissions

 Apart from two weeks over the Christmas period in the first series, the transmission of each series was uninterrupted until Series 4.
 Whilst the first three series aired on Thursdays, Series 4 was the only one to air on Wednesdays (except the final episode, which aired on a Tuesday).
 The run was interrupted several times, with no episodes broadcast on 18 October 1995, 22 November 1995 or 20 December 1995.
 There was a three-week gap between the penultimate and final episodes of Series 4.
 The final episode then went out on 2 January 1996, the only episode to air that year.

+The show was broadcast from February 1994 in Czech Republic by TV Nova as Špatný vliv, with support from Czech video game magazine called Excalibur.